curlsli/webpack-book/docs/en/building/03_code_splitting.md

 You can load more code as the user enters a new view of the application.
 You can also tie loading to a specific action like scrolling or clicking a button.
 You could also try to predict what the user is trying to do next and load code based on your guess.
 This way the functionality would be already there as the user tries to access it.

-T> Incidentally, it's possible to implement Google's [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) using webpack's lazy loading.
+> Incidentally, it's possible to implement Google's [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) using webpack's lazy loading.
 PRPL (Push, Render, Pre-cache, Lazy-load) has been designed with mobile web in mind.

 ## Code Splitting Formats